louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 FC_ANNOUNCE frames contain the following fields:

-Length: An 8-bit unsigned internet containing the length of the Flexicast Flow ID.
-Values less than 1 and greated than 20 are invalid and MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+Length: An 8-bit unsigned integer containing the length of the Flexicast Flow ID.
+Values less than 1 and greater than 20 are invalid and MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Flexicast Flow ID: A Flexicast Flow ID of the specified length.

 Sequence number: The monotically increasing sequence number related to the advertised Flexicast Flow ID.

 IP Version: An 8-bit unsigned integer containing the version of IP used to advertise the Source IP and Group IP.
-Values different than 4 (for IPv4) and 6 (IPv6) are invalid and MUST be treated as a conneciton error of type FRAME_ENCODING_ERROR.
+Values different than 4 (for IPv4) and 6 (IPv6) are invalid and MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Source IP: The IP address of the multicast source, used for Single-Source Multicast.

-Group IP: The IP address of the multicast group.
-The address MUST be a multicast address.
+Group IP: Either an IP multicast address or the address of the receiver.

 UDP Port: The UDP destination port.